This section is designed to help you as a player and/or a team captain.

 All you have to do is find a Club Circuit club that suits you, contact that club’s Match and Pennant Coordinator and away you go.

 What ‘Standard of Squash’ does Club Circuit cover?

 Club Circuit caters for all standards of players and includes both males and females.

 Club Circuit has teams ranging from F Troop, which consists of both our ‘new to squash’ players and ‘elder statesmen’, then all the way up to the professionals in A1.

-So whatever standard your looking for we have you covered.
+So what ever standard you are looking for we will have you covered.

 What night do teams play on?

 Club Circuit teams can play on any Monday, Tuesday, Wednesday or Thursday night depending on what night a team is looking for as their ‘home night’.